 Wai, J., & Worrell, F. C. (2017).
 Fully developing the potential of academically advanced students: Helping them will help society.
 American Enterprise Institute Policy Report.
 Times Educational Supplement

 Wai, J. & Worrell, F. C. (2016).
 Helping disadvantaged and spatially talented students fulfill their potential: Related and neglected national resources.
 Policy Insights from the Behavioral and Brain Sciences, 3, 122-128.
-The Conversation, The Huffington Post, National Review, Business Insider, Alternet, Quartz
+The Conversation, The Huffington Post, National Review, Business Insider, Quartz

 Makel, M. C., & Wai, J. (2016).
 Does economic research in education work?
 For which studies?
 Journal of Advanced Academics, 27, 73-80.